Ulrich von Wilamowitz-Moellendorff: Berlin

 In 1897, with the support of his friend Diels, Wilamowitz was offered a position at the Royal Friedrich-Wilhelms-Universität at Berlin, as successor to Ernst Curtius.
 He stayed until his retirement in 1921.
 In 1915, he was appointed chancellor of the university for one year.
 Together with Diels, he founded the Berlin Institute for Ancient Studies (Institut für Altertumskunde) in 1897.
 His public lectures on subjects of Classical antiquity, which took place twice a week, attracted large audiences.

 Teaching activities and memberships

 In 1891, Wilamowitz was elected a corresponding member of the Prussian Academy of Sciences and he was a full member from 1899.
 In 1902 he took the academy's presidency.
-As a member of the Göttingen academy, he strongly encouraged the publication of the Thesaurus Linguae Latinae.
-From 1897 he also worked as a member to the academy's Commission for Patristics.
+As a member of the Göttingen Academy, he strongly encouraged the publication of the Thesaurus Linguae Latinae.
+From 1897 he also worked as a member of the academy's Commission for Patristics.
 In 1894 he was elected full member of the German Archaeological Institute.
 He also was editor of the series Philologische Untersuchungen from 1880 to 1925.

 Further, Wilamowitz taught as a guest lecturer in Oxford (1908) and Uppsala (1912), was a corresponding member of the Norwegian Academy of Science and Letters (1909) and the Scientific Society of Lund (1921).